 When not transmitting, a hub should stay on receive mode in the channel selected according to its channel order list communicated to the nodes connected with it.
 A node connected with a hub may transmit frames reporting a medical implant event in its next scheduled bilink allocation interval, if available, following a Poll or T-Poll frame granting an immediate polled allocation to it by the hub.

 The node may also transmit such frames anytime as illustrated in Figure 78.
-In particular, the node should transmit an with the Ack Policy field set to I-Ack, in the first channel of the channel order list last communicated to it by the hub.
+In particular, the node should transmit an Alarm frame with the Ack Policy field set to I-Ack, in the first channel of the channel order list last communicated to it by the hub.
 It should retry the frame for up to pMICSNodeAlarmRetries times on this channel upon failing to receiving an expected acknowledgment.
-If it still receives no acknowledgment, it should retry the in the next MICS channel on the channel order list, and again in another channel at pMICSFrameSpace after the end of its last frame transmission, until it receives an expected I-Ack frame. .
+If it still receives no acknowledgment, it should retry the Alarm frame in the next MICS channel on the channel order list, and again in another channel at pMICSFrameSpace after the end of its last frame transmission, until it receives an expected I-Ack frame.
+When channels in the channel order list are exhausted without receiving an expected I-Ack frame, the node may pause its transmission or select the channel order list again to transmit the Alarm frame.

 After receiving an I-Ack frame, it should proceed to transmit the Emergency frames (with incremental sequence numbers) containing frame payloads generated from the medical implant event.
 The node shall set to one the More Data field in the MAC header of these Emergency frames except the last one, and shall set to zero the More Data field in the MAC header of that last frame to indicate the end of the medical event report transfer.
 On receiving an Emergency frame with More Data field set to one from the node, the hub should not initiate its own frame transactions with this node or another one until it has received all Emergency frames as indicated by the More Data field value.

+In some cases, when hub is operational, multiple retries of Alarm frame from a node may collide with the frames transmitted from the hub.
 After retrying a frame for up to pMICSHubMaxRetries without receiving an expected response, the hub should enter the receive mode to receive possible Alarm frames.